fivetran/dbt_asana/README.md

 </p>

 # Asana dbt Package ([Docs](https://fivetran.github.io/dbt_asana/))
-# 📣 What does this dbt package do?#
+# 📣 What does this dbt package do?

 - Produces modeled tables that leverage Asana data from [Fivetran's connector](https://fivetran.com/docs/applications/asana) in the format described by [this ERD](https://fivetran.com/docs/applications/asana#schemainformation) and builds off of the output of our [Asana source package](https://github.com/fivetran/dbt_asana_source).

-- Enables you to better understand tasks and how they're being worked on in Asana.
-Its primary focus is to enhance the task table and other core objects that relate to tasks:
+- Enables you to better understand tasks and how they are being worked on in Asana.
+Its primary focus is to enhance the task table and other core objects related to tasks across varying grains:
   - users, projects, teams, and tags.
     - Each of these objects is enriched with metrics that reflect the volume and breadth of work being done now and the velocity of work that has been completed.
 Moreover, the daily metrics table lays out a timeline of task creations and completions for understanding the overall pace of deliverables at the organization.
+- Generates a comprehensive data dictionary of your source and modeled Microsoft Ads data through the [dbt docs site](https://fivetran.github.io/dbt_asana/).
+- These tables are designed to work simultaneously with our [Asana source package](https://github.com/fivetran/dbt_asana_source).

 The following table provides a detailed list of all models materialized within this package by default.
 > TIP: See more details about these models in the package's [dbt docs site](https://fivetran.github.io/dbt_asana/#!/overview?g_v=1&g_e=seeds).